richardhensel/TownPlanning/DataMining/README.md

 get accurate count of number of rps, number of aspects and number of descriptions

 populate the number of units column.

+put the xml reader into its own class.